gus-santos/gus-santos/README.md

 ## Hi, I'm Gus 👋
 #### and I'm a full-stack developer

-- 🔭  I’m currently working on the trickiest features of Let's Jam that weren't a part of my MVC
+- 🔭  I’m currently working on a few of my UX pet peeves
-- 🌱  I’m currently learning TypeScript.
-Looking into a few AZLyrics APIs to start a little project
 - 🤔  I’m looking for help with big O/theta.
 Always
 - 😄  Pronouns assume certain psychological and social traits from biological characteristics.
-I am not sure I fit this assumption
+I don't think I agree with that
 - ⚡  Fun fact: I was a language teacher for most of my life, and coding was something I used to do for fun
-- 💬  Ask me about xmonad.
+- 💬  Ask me about XMonad.
 I'm a big fan
 - 📫  Reach me at santos.gus@protonmail.com

 <!--